PlasmaTrout/code-affectionado-site/source/labs-and-tutorials/osgi/apache-felix-programmatic-bundle/index.markdown

 Now after an **felix:update** you can call your command again and witness that its actually calling the service using the OSGi API.

 _Note: After looking at the Activator imagine you have more than two services to register.
 Now picture 10 or more.
-It can get a little verbose to register all these programmatically.
+It can get a little verbose to register all these in code.
 Let's fix that.
 In the next tutorial we will convert this to use an xml file to declare the service components.
 This will improve the readability considerably._